Last Updated on February 13, 2021 by Paroma

 Other dog friendly things to do in Petaluma

 Petaluma boasts of several dog friendly parks and while we explored McNear Park (with an off leash play area) and Steamer landing park (with beautiful ruins and a path near the water), there are many other dog parks where your pooch can play to his/her heart’s content.
-Here is a full list of parks which are dog friendly.
+Here is a full list of parks which are dog friendly in Petaluma.

 This brings me to the end of this post which you have enjoyed reading!
 Petaluma, one of the understated jewels of Sonoma county, is well worth a visit due to this unique pet friendly glamping experience and is very welcoming to all furry friends.
-Besides dog friendly glamping, there are tons of other activities to enjoy with your dog, so do show this town some love!
-The delicious food, wine tasting spots, friendly people and unique camping options make this place a great weekend getaway for all those who are adventurous at heart!
+You can read all our dog friendly adventures in California right here!